Skip to content

 Immigration of female doctors from the U.S. to Canada

-Laws related to reproductive health are becoming stricter in the U.S. For example, doctors can face criminal charges for prescribing abortion medication (as in the recent case of a doctor in New York).
+Laws related to reproductive health are becoming stricter in the U.S. For example, doctors can face criminal charges for prescribing abortion medication (as the recent case of a doctor in New York).

-Some states have introduced severe penalties—in Texas, doctors can face 99 years in prison for performing an “illegal” abortion.
+Some states have introduced severe penalties: in Texas, doctors can face 99 years in prison for performing an “illegal” abortion.

 Some doctors are worried about the increasing polarization in medicine, the rise of misinformation, and pressure on medical professionals in the U.S.

-In Canada, doctors are attracted by the universal healthcare system (where medical care is provided to everyone regardless of status, employment, or financial situation), strict gun control laws, and higher life expectancy.
+In Canada, doctors are attracted by the universal healthcare system (where medical care is provided to everyone regardless of status, employment, or financial situation), strict gun control laws, and a higher life expectancy.

 From an immigration perspective, American doctors have significant and, I would even say, undeniable advantages:

-· The process for American doctors is simplified: in Ontario and Nova Scotia, certified doctors from the U.S. do not need to take additional exams or undergo lengthy licensing procedures.
+·The process for American doctors is simplified: in Ontario and Nova Scotia, certified doctors from the U.S. do not need to take additional exams or undergo lengthy licensing procedures.

-· Many provinces actively advertise job openings for specialists from the U.S., considering the doctor shortage in Canada.
+·Many provinces actively advertise job openings for specialists from the U.S., considering the doctor shortage in Canada.

-· The immigration process can be completed quickly, right at the border, without the need to prove that no local Canadian specialists are available for the position.
+·The immigration process can be completed quickly, right at the border, without the need to prove that no local Canadian specialists are available for the position.

 And as always, I want to remind you that history moves in cycles and tends to repeat itself with slight variations.
 Interestingly, the immigration of American doctors to Canada is not a new phenomenon.
 Similar trends have occurred in the past.

-· Now, after his re-election, medical professionals are once again actively seeking relocation opportunities.
+·Now, after his re-election, medical professionals are once again actively seeking relocation opportunities.

 Due to the political situation in the U.S., more doctors are considering Canada as a place to work and live.